hildebrandmw/de10lite-hdl/gsensor/README.md

 # spi\_control.v

-Module for periodically sampling the x- and y-axsi of the G-Sensor and broadcasting the results on the `data_x` and `data_y` output ports respectively.
+Module for periodically sampling the x- and y-axis of the G-Sensor and broadcasting the results on the `data_x` and `data_y` output ports respectively.
 When new data is available, the output signal `data_update` will be high (1) for one clock cycle of `clk`.
 Though these outputs are held for some time after